 The Muslim Institute is consciously modelled on the institution of the futwwwah.
 It aims to continue this tradition of debate and critical thinking by providing an intellectual space where Fellows can discuss issues in an atmosphere of mutual respect.
 By becoming a Fellow of the Institute you join a community of thinkers, scholars, academics, activists, students and laypersons devoted to promoting thought and new knowledge, from a variety of different perspectives, through debate, discussion and open inquiry.

+- Complimentary books and publications.
 Receive publications authored by Fellows as well as other pioneering scholarly works.
-Recent examples include Reading the Qur’an by Ziauddin Sardar, Defending Multiculturalism by Hassan Mahamdallie and Muhammad and the Believers by Fred M Donner.
+Examples include Reading the Qur’an by Ziauddin Sardar, Defending Multiculturalism by Hassan Mahamdallie and Muhammad and the Believers by Fred M Donner.

+- Three-day residential conference (value £250).
 Attend the Winter Gathering, which takes place at Sarum College in the historic city of Salisbury.
-Held during the first week of December, the Institute’s annual conference is renowned for its intense debate and discussion.
+The Institute’s annual conference is renowned for its lively debate and discussion.
 Fellows attend absolutely free (including accommodation and meals).

-Held in honour of one of the greatest philosophers of Islam, the lectures explore the contemporary relevance of the intellectual history of Islam.
-Delivered by notable academics and thinkers the event is held in opulent surroundings in early June.
+- Annual Ibn Rushd Lecture and Supper held in honour of one of the greatest philosophers of Islam, the lectures explore the contemporary relevance of the intellectual history of Islam.
+Delivered by notable academics and thinkers the event is held in opulent surroundings followed by a sumptuous buffet supper.